Everyone keeps telling you to visit Dubai in the winter, but why?

 Head to one of Dubai’s many parks and popular outdoor spaces during your winter trip to Dubai.
 Some of the top parks we recommend visitors to explore for experiencing different sides of Dubai include:

 Mushrif Park – unlike most of the city’s parks that are beautifully manicured, Mushrif Park has a more wilderness feel of native shrubland amongst the native Ghaf trees.
-A popular weekend picnicking spot, and home to the treetop ropes course, Aventura, it’s hard to believe such greenery exists close to the city!
+A popular weekend picnicking spot and home to the treetop ropes course, Aventura, it’s hard to believe such greenery exists close to the city!

 Quranic Park – a new instalment of Dubai Municipality, this beautifully laid out park in the Al Khawaneej area of the city is dedicated to the Holy Quran.
-Covering 60 acres, the park is open to all faiths to explore, including a glass house displaying plants mentioned in the Holy Quran and the “Cave of Miracles” which tells stories from the Holy Book.
+Covering 60 acres, the park is open to all faiths to explore, including the “Glasshouse” which displays plants mentioned in the Holy Quran and the “Cave of Miracles” which tells stories from the Holy Book.

-Dubai Safari – new in winter 2020/21 the much-awaited full opening of the Dubai Safari park for animal adventures.
-In Al Warqa 5 area of the city, extensive renovation and development work now see the park housing over 3000 animals with educational, conservation and protection at the core of their mission.
+Dubai Safari Park – Found in the Al Warqa 5 area of the city.
+The park plays host to over 3000 animals, with educational, conservation, and protection at the core of their mission.

-Desert Safari’s and camping in Dubai in winter
+Desert safaris, dune sports and camping in Dubai in winter

-With the cooler day temperatures too, winter is the bet time for a daytime Dubai desert safari.
-Operates have re-opened post Covid-19 with a strict range of safety measures in place to make them a fun and enjoyable experience for all.
+With the cooler day temperatures too, winter is the best time for a daytime Dubai desert safari.
+Operates have re-opened post-Covid-19 with a strict range of safety measures in place to make them a fun and enjoyable experience for all.

 The cooler months of winter make it ideal for longer strolls outside.
-You could spend a full day exploring the museums around Al Fahidi Historical District, then take a traditional abra over to the Deira side of Dubai Creek to experience the many souks of Dubai, most popular the Gold & Spice Souks and pick up some Dubai souvenirs!
+You could spend a full day exploring the museums around Al Fahidi Historical Neighbourhood, then take a traditional abra over to the Deira side of Dubai Creek to experience the many souks of Dubai, most popular the Gold & Spice Souks, and pick up some Dubai souvenirs!